Criteria and eligibility

 Initially, the abstracts will be assessed on the quality of their content to generate the clinical and biomedical poster shortlists.

-The short-listed posters will be viewed during the Symposium, and assessed based on the poster content, design and layout, and presentation of the poster, before the judges make their final verdict.
+The short-listed posters will be viewed during the Symposium, and assessed based on the poster content, design and layout, presentation of the poster and the presenters' ability to answer questions, before the judges make their final verdict.

 Is there anything the short-listed presenters should know?